treyzania/haque/README.md

 heap space, as if you don't then it'll leak memory.
 And be sure that you don't try to access it *after* you've freed it because *that's wrong*.
 Also don't call free on it twice.

+### `Fob<T>`

+The `Fob<T>` type is a file-backed struct mapping.
+It's actually reasonably safe to use and isn't as much of a "hack" as the name of this library would lead you to believe.

+It's actually should be mostly safe as long as `T` is `Copy`, which is an invariant I've enforced in the declaration.

+It's also convenient for making shared mappings, since we pass in `MAP_SHARED`.